Keypirinha/Packages/README.md

 2. Fork the [repository][packs_repo] on GitHub to start making your changes to the **dev** branch (or branch off of it).
 3. Send a pull request.
+   Please stick to **one feature per PR**.
+If it is not possible due to the nature of the feature(s), at least try to stick to one Keypirinha Package per PR.
-4. Add yourself to the *Contributors* list below!
+4. Add yourself to the *Contributors* list below (alphabetical order)!

 [app_issues]: https://github.com/Keypirinha/Keypirinha/issues
 [packs_repo]: https://github.com/Keypirinha/Packages